 6. Mind-maps are gold

 Mind-maps offer us the power to translate our sometimes complex projects into a visual picture.
 With a picture being worth a thousand words, it can add a lot of value to your project by presenting everything on one page.
 I often create my project Work Breakdown Structures (WBS) in mind-maps.
-This helps provide me and other stakeholders with focus and clarity about what needs to be delivered.
+This helps provide me and other stakeholders with focus and clarity about what is needed for a successful project delivery.
 A good way to identify and assign resources as well!

 7. Know how much more money there is to spend